linkedin/venice/docs/user_guide/write_api/push_job.md

 The Push Job takes data from a Hadoop grid and writes it to Venice.

 ## Use Cases
-There are three modes the Push Job can run in:
+There are two modes the Push Job can run in:

 - Full Push (default)
 - Incremental Push
-- Targeted Region Push

 ### Full Push
 When performing a Full Push, the user takes advantage of the fact that Venice's datasets are versioned.
 A Full Push